Niall McGinn: Celtic

 McGinn signed for Celtic on 1 January 2009.
 On 12 September 2009, McGinn made his first team debut for Celtic against Dundee United.
 Although the game ended in a 1–1 draw, McGinn was awarded the official Man of the Match award.
-On 17 September 2009, McGinn made his Europa League Groupstage debut in a 2–1 loss against Hapoel Tel Aviv.
-In the last Groupstage game with Celtic out, they faced Austrian side Rapid Wien to finished third place.
-The match ended 3–3 which Celtic finished third.
-During the match, McGinn started the match and provided assist for Marc-Antoine Fortuné to score the second goal in a match before coming off for Graham Carey.
+On 17 September 2009, McGinn made his Europa League debut in a 2–1 loss against Hapoel Tel Aviv.
+In the last group stage game, with Celtic already eliminated, they faced Austrian side Rapid Wien.
+The match ended 3–3 which meant Celtic finished third in their group.
+McGinn started the match and provided an assist for Marc-Antoine Fortuné to score the second goal before being substituted for Graham Carey.

 On 31 October 2009, McGinn scored his first goal for Celtic coming on as a 66th-minute substitute in a 3–0 win over Kilmarnock at Celtic Park.
 McGinn scored his second goal for Celtic against Hamilton Academical on 26 December 2009 by driving a right footed shot into the top corner.
 He scored his first goal in the Scottish Cup and his third of the 2009–10 season to put Celtic 1–0 ahead against Greenock Morton on 19 January 2010.
 In the January transfer window, McGinn was a transfer target for Premier League side Wigan Athletic but wished to stay at Celtic.
 At the end of the season, McGinn suffered an injury during the end of the last training session of the season on 17 May 2010 after breaking a metatarsal bone in his right foot and would be out for two months.
 After recovering from his injury, McGinn said manager Neil Lennon played a big role in helping him recover from his injury.